kimocoder/pidcat/README.md

 Here are details of all additional options provided:
 ```
+  --timestamp           Prepend each line of output with the current time.
   --header-width N      Width of customized log header.
 If you have your own
                         header besides Android log header, this option will
-                        further indent your wrapped lines with additional width
+                        further indent your wrapped lines with additional
+                        width
   --grep GREP_WORDS     Filter lines with words in log messages.
 The words are
                         delimited with '\|', where each word can be tailed
                         with a color initialed with '\\'.
 If no color is